gut-leben-in-deutschland/bericht/content/07/report.en.md

 }
 ```

 By 2035, a **population growth** of up to 22 per cent is projected for economically vibrant districts, such as the area around Munich.
-Districts that are less economically developed are expected to experience a **sharp decline in population**.
+Districts that are less economically developed are expected to experience a **sharp decline in population**.[^1]

 ```chart
 07-00-b